 The exact origins of the ankh remain shrouded in mystery.
 Some scholars believe it symbolizes the union of the male and female, with the loop representing the womb and the cross, the phallus.
 This interpretation aligns with the Egyptian obsession with duality and the harmonious balance of opposites.

-Others suggest that the ankh might represent the sun rising over the horizon, a daily reminder of rebirth and renewal.
+Others suggest that this symbol might represent the sun rising over the horizon, a daily reminder of rebirth and renewal.
 Given the Egyptians’ reverence for the sun god Ra and their intricate understanding of the cycles of life and death, this theory holds significant weight.

 The ankh weaves its way through many Egyptian myths.
 It represents the union of man and woman and symbolizes the creation of life through this union.
 So this combination of the male and female symbols finds itself in heavenly love stories.